brycewray/hugo-site/content/posts/2019/04/why-left-ulysses.md

 Mine was due for renewal around the end of May, so decision time was nearing.

-The [arrival](https://ulysses.app/blog/2019/03/ulysses-15-released/) of Ulysses 15 on March 11---admittedly [an](https://www.macstories.net/reviews/ulysses-15-review-split-view-on-the-mac-remote-images-improved-ipad-multitasking-and-more/) [impressive](https://brooksreview.net/2019/03/ulysses-15-better-than-ever/) [release](https://thesweetsetup.com/ulysses-15-news-including-our-review-update-some-great-ulysses-tips-and-more/) with a lot to offer---didn't change my mind.
+The [arrival](https://ulysses.app/blog/2019/03/ulysses-15-released/) of Ulysses 15 on March 11 --- admittedly [an](https://www.macstories.net/reviews/ulysses-15-review-split-view-on-the-mac-remote-images-improved-ipad-multitasking-and-more/) [impressive](https://brooksreview.net/2019/03/ulysses-15-better-than-ever/) [release](https://thesweetsetup.com/ulysses-15-news-including-our-review-update-some-great-ulysses-tips-and-more/) with a lot to offer --- didn't change my mind.
 The new and improved features were great.
 The ongoing risk to my content[^weirdness] wasn't.

 [^weirdness]: The glitchiness continued even after I upgraded to Ulysses 15, in case you're wondering whether I was sticking with an older, possibly problematic version.
-Similarly, my devices were---and always are---on the most currently available versions of both macOS and iOS.
+Similarly, my devices were --- and always are --- on the most currently available versions of both macOS and iOS.
 Trust me: especially in this time of one zero-day exploit after another, I am not one of these "Ooh, I don't believe in using the latest-and-the-greatest" people.

 ## It's not me; it's U